srijan-paul/blog/11ty/gsoc-2.md

 ## Backmatter. <a name="backmatter"></a>

-1. While talking with my mentor, I later learned there was a reason for this.
+1. While talking with my mentor, I later learned there were good reasons for this.
-  The author wanted to bootstrap the compiler soon after it was created, and so to avoid fiddling with imports he decided have a single file compiler. [return**↑**](#1)
+  The author wanted to bootstrap the compiler soon after it was created, and so to avoid fiddling with imports he decided have a single file compiler.
+As an added bonus, installing teal is incredibly simple compared to other transpilers/tools. [return**↑**](#1)

 2. I wish I could say it got better with time, but as you'll notice- some of my PRs have as many as [71](https://github.com/pallene-lang/pallene/pull/334) comments on them.